-Adam Stockwell is in his second season as the head men's basketball coach at Hamilton College.
-Stockwell guided the Continentals to a 15-10 overall record, including four NESCAC wins, in 2011-12.
-He coached one player to NESCAC all-conference team twice and received a pair of D3hoops.com all-region team honors, and another student-athlete made the NESCAC winter all-academic team.
+Adam Stockwell is in his third season as the head men's basketball coach at Hamilton College.
+Stockwell has guided the Continentals to a 27-22 overall record and a NESCAC championship quarterfinals appearance in two seasons.
+He coached one player to NESCAC all-conference team twice and received a pair of D3hoops.com all-region team honors.
+Two of his student-athletes have made the NESCAC winter all-academic team.

 Stockwell is the ninth head coach in Hamilton men's basketball history.
 He guided SUNY Oswego and Clarkson University to one NCAA Division III championship appearance apiece in seven seasons as head coach at those schools.

 Stockwell went 37-18 in two seasons at Oswego, including a 24-5 record in 2010-11.
-The Lakers captured the SUNYAC regular season title at 17-1, and the 17 wins set a program record for conference victories.
-Oswego went on to make the NCAA tournament, and advanced to the second round with a win against Wells College.
+The Lakers captured the SUNYAC regular season title with a 17-1 record, and the 17 wins set a program mark for conference victories.
+Oswego went on to make the NCAA tournament and advanced to the second round with a win against Wells College.

 Stockwell was named the 2011 East District Coach of the Year by the National Association of Basketball Coaches, Upstate Coach of the Year by the Basketball Coaches Association of New York and SUNYAC Coach of the Year.
 One of his players was named a first team All-American and the SUNYAC player of the year.

 From 2004 to 2009, Stockwell was the head coach at Clarkson.
 He guided the Golden Knights to three straight postseason appearances for the first time in program history from 2007 to 2009.
 During that time, the team won 40 games.

 Stockwell's 2007-08 team finished 7-7 in the Liberty League and entered the league's postseason tournament as the fourth and final seed.
-Clarkson upset the top two seeds to win its first league championship and earn the first NCAA tournament bid in team history.
+Clarkson upset the top two seeds to win its first league championship and earned the first NCAA tournament bid in team history.
 Stockwell and his assistants were named the league's coaching staff of the year.

 The Golden Knights were 15-11 and made the league championship semifinals again the following season.
 The 2006-07 squad ended up 14-12 and played in the Eastern College Athletic Conference (ECAC) Upstate Region championship.